Quickstart¶

 retry_job("<job_id>")

-CLI support for retrying is coming soon.
+CLI support for retrying is available in the next release.